-An acceptance among users is an important basis for the introduction of telemedicine solutions.
-If patients and physicians do not perceive telemedicine solutions as inexpedient but technical aid, you will expect a high utilization.
+Acceptance among users is an important basis for the introduction of telemedicine solutions.
+If patients and physicians do not perceive telemedicine solutions as inexpedient but as technical aid, they will expect a high utilization.
 Then modern telemedicine was worth your investment.

 High encryption standards in telemedicine guarantee a secure communication of sensitive patient data.
 Beyond this, telemedicine solutions are characterized by an intuitive operation.

 Apart from telemedicine, AV technology like audio-video systems is regularly used in hospitals and in doctor’s surgeries, such as a visitor guidance system in the form of digital signage or HD television via IP (IPTV) for bedside entertainment programs.